 - NCOS Number Patterns: here you can define number patterns that will be matched against the called number and allowed or blocked, depending on whitelist / blacklist mode.
 The patterns are regular expressions. - NCOS LNP Carriers: here you can select predefined LNP Carriers that will be allowed (whitelist mode) or prohibited (blacklist mode) to route calls to them.
-(See Section 7.5.1 in the handbook for the description of LNP functionality)
+For each of them you can restrict the matching to a predefined number pattern.
+(See Section 7.6.1 in the handbook for the description of LNP functionality)